Regression of exchangeable relational arrays: Proof of asymptotic normality of ordinary least squares

 again emphasizing that entries in the sum with $j=k$ are undefined and omitted.
-The sum $\sum_{jk} \x_{jk} \x_{jk}^T$ is of independent and identically distributed random variables with $\E[ (\x_{jk} \x_{jk}^T)^2 ] < \infty$ by conditions (B1) and (B2).
-Further, the inverse map is continuous.
-Thus, by the weak law of large numbers and the continuous mapping theorem, we have
+Addressing the first multiplicative term in \eqref{eq:beta_hat_AN}, we recall that the inverse map is continuous.
+Then, by \eqref{eq_xexch_limit} and the continuous mapping theorem, we have

 We now analyze the second multiplicative term in \eqref{eq:beta_hat_AN}.
 Showing asymptotic normality of this term is sufficient to show asymptotic normality of the expression on the left hand side of \eqref{eq:beta_hat_AN}.
 Recall $\x_{jk}^T = [x_{jk}^{(1)}, x_{jk}^{(2)}, \ldots, x_{jk}^{(p)}]$.
 We wish to show that the sum of vectors